 The following map depicts massacres of Greeks during the Greek Genocide.
 It does not include deaths resulting from deportations and labor battalions (concentration camps).
 This mapping project was created by the Greek Genocide Resource Center in April 2017 and is an ongoing project.

 Tags and Smart Search

 Students and researchers are encouraged to use the Tags and Smart Search functions of the website.
-The process of tagging is not yet complete.
 Tags appear below articles on the site while the Search box appears on the inner right section of the site.